KarteekM/ABAP_Notepad_plus_plus/README.md

 	5) Restart Notepad++.
 (Sometimes, it might be required).
 Go to the menu Language and you should be able to see "ABAP" as an option to choose.

 # Credit:
-Couldn't find original orthers who contributed to the base UDL.
+Couldn't find original authors who contributed to the base UDL.

 # Contribution:
 I see there are many more key words which are still missing.
 Feel free to contribute by  creating a new pull request to and keep the UDL updated.